 Social Media/Photo/Video Policy

 Live tweeting of presentations is allowed unless the speaker explicitly opts out by stating so at the start of his or her talk.
-Taking or sharing photos or videos of posters is permitted only with the presenter’s consent during the assigned poster session.
-Taking photos of posters while the presenter is not present is strictly prohibited.
+Taking or sharing photos, videos, or reproductions of posters is not permitted unless you have the presenter’s consent.
 By attending a GSA conference, you grant GSA the right to use your name and likeness for use in GSA educational, news, or promotional materials.
 All keynote, award, plenary, and platform sessions will be recorded and available for on-demand viewing for a limited time to registered attendees.